Xuanyiyiren/Xuanyiyiren/README.md

-I am now an undergraduate student major in Nuclear Physics.
-My research interests involve high energy physics theory(hep-th) and high energy phenomenology(hep-ph).
-I am also interest in many other fields.
+I am a nuclear science undergraduate studenty, and I started programming at the end of my sophomore year, as nuclear engineering was very limitedly taught in my university, and nuclear physics is now a part of high-energy physics, whose party has been over.
+So I decided to switch my field to computer science.
+I am mostly self-taught.

 You can learn more about me on [my personal website](https://xuanyiyiren.github.io/).